JuliaLang/julia/README.windows.md

     make -j 4   # Adjust the number of cores (4) to match your build environment.
 ```

   3. The Julia build can (as of 2014-02-28) fail after building OpenBLAS.
-This appeasrs (?) to be a result of the OpenBLAS build trying to run the Microsoft Visual C++ `lib.exe` tool  -- which we don't need to do -- without checking for existence.
+This appears (?) to be a result of the OpenBLAS build trying to run the Microsoft Visual C++ `lib.exe` tool  -- which we don't need to do -- without checking for its existence.
 This uncaught error kills the Julia build.
 If this happens, follow the instructions in the helpful error message and continue the build, *viz.*
     ```
-    cd deps/openblas-v0.2.9.rc1   # This path will depend on teh version of OpenBLAS. make install
+    cd deps/openblas-v0.2.9.rc1   # This path will depend on the version of OpenBLAS. make install
     cd ../..
     make -j 4   # Adjust the number of cores (4) to match your build environment.